PrintM3D/Quad-Fusion-Docs/firmware-guides/tool-definitions.md

   * Extruder Drive 1 \(Right\)
   * Heater 2

-As seen above, the Promega has two different extruder drives and two heaters.
+As seen above, the Crane has two different extruder drives and two heaters.
 The current configuration is set-up to make everything on the left a lower number than everything on the right.
 For example if you were using the left K'tana extruder tool it would:

 * Be called `T0`
 * Use extruder drive `D0` which is plugged into extruder motor port 0 on the Duet Maestro